Ultis/rawr/ReadMe.txt

 Version History
 ---------------
 Beta 14:
  - Added the ProtWarr and Healadin models!
-These are out first versions of these models, so please report any bugs you find with them!
+These are our first versions of these models, so please report any bugs you find with them!
+ - Mac support!
+See the readme for details.
  - Major improvements to the intelligence of the Optimizer
  - Added a new feature in the Optimizer: Build Upgrade List.
 This feature will take longer than the normal Optimizer (so you'll want to run it at a lower thoroughness, most likely), but will produce a chart of how much value you could gain if you had each item that you don't already have available.
  - Added a Direct Upgrades chart, which shows what the biggest upgrades for you would be, considering just direct upgrades, no other gear swaps.
 For a comprehensive upgrades evaluation, use the new Build Upgrade List feature of the optimizer.